Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

 \begin{proof}

 We do the same computations as for Corollaries~\ref{minimalXns^+} or \ref{minimalXs}.
-To be explicit, in the case $p=12k+5$ for instance, we contract the Drinfeld components with multiplicity $p+1$, which gives the minimal regular model with normal crossings; then we contract the components with multiplicity $(p+1)/2$, then the central Igusa component (multiplicity $(p-1)/2$), the component with multiplicity $(p+1)/3$, and finally the one with multiplicity $(p+1)/6$.
+To be explicit in the case $p=12k+5$ for instance, we contract the Drinfeld components with multiplicity $p+1$; then we contract the components with multiplicity $(p+1)/2$, then the central Igusa component (multiplicity $(p-1)/2$), the component with multiplicity $(p+1)/3$, and finally the one with multiplicity $(p+1)/6$.
 See Figure~\ref{figureS+minimal5}. $\Box$ \end{proof}